FWang1221/TAE-Importer-Exporter-For-Elden-Ring/README.md

 Recommended usage is for modifying minibosses and mook enemies, not for actual bosses.

 Instructions: Open the Program.cs in Visual Studio, click "Run", and follow the instructions on the Console.
-Video of the process is here https://streamable.com/jasyrw

-Further functionalities planned...

-Adding support for a more realistic jumping animation speed for enemies,

-Lengthening the Blend frames for animations slightly on certain attacks (functional but not super adjustable),

-Reducing the amount of downtime between enemy attacks (semi-functional),

-Adding a berserk mode for certain attacks (functional as adding JumpTable 86 after an attack but adding a stateInfo doesn't appear to work),

-Adding random delays to certain attacks, with a user-controlled percentage (functionality added).

-Adding the spEffect of your choice if an enemy is in the air (for Dynamic Camera mods) or before an attack (user-controlled, for Perilous Attacks in Deflect mods).

-Adding Perilous Attack spEffects (semi-functional).

-Adding downtime after certain big attacks.
+You should put a text file in your directory containing names of files you want to export, like " c4290 c4500 c2500
+" (without the parenthesis, of course.)

+Templates (not actual .bt stuff but the template templates, y'know) have been provided for the files.

 Many thanks to the following...